mm0x1/alltalk_reader/README.md

 4. Click on any paragraph to start reading from that position
 5. Adjust voice, speed, pitch, and language settings as desired
 6. Optionally use "Pre-Generate All Audio" to cache the audio files for better performance

+### Using Saved Sessions

+1. Click the "Saved Sessions" button at the top of the page to see previously generated sessions
+2. Select a session to load it (this will replace your current text and audio)
+3. Sessions are automatically saved when you use the "Pre-Generate All Audio" function
+4. You can delete sessions you no longer need from the session manager

 ## Server Configuration